 On the completion of the restructuring of BlackRock some employees were terminated on June 2, 2022.
 Following their termination certain employees filed complaints with the Commission des normes, de l'équité, de la santé et de la sécurité du travail ("CNESST") for dismissals made without good and sufficient cause and have requested unspecified compensation.
-These complaints have been forwarded to the Administrative Labour Tribunal and a hearing took place in February 2024, with a decision on the matter expected in the first half of 2024.
+These complaints have been forwarded to the Administrative Labour Tribunal and a hearing was held in February 2024.
+The hearing was to determine whether, on a summarily basis, the claims had already been dismissed through the reverse vesting order rendered by the Superior Court on May 31, 2022, pursuant to the Companies Creditors Arrangement Act.
+The Administrative Tribunal dismissed the Company's motion.
+The hearing on the merits of the former employees' claims will be scheduled within the next few months.
 In addition, these former employees have given notice to the Company requesting additional compensation which, if not received, may result in legal proceedings.
 No provision has been recorded by the Company in connection with this matter.
 The Company does not expect the resolution of this matter to have a material adverse effect on the financial position or results of operations of the Company.